uzak/101/js_procedural_prog.md

 ```

 **Exercises:**
-* Write a program that asks the user for his age and print it out.
+* Write a program that asks the user for his age and prints it out.
 * Write a program that asks the user for his name and age and prints out both out.

 ## Data Types and Operators